FrandSX/sxtools-blender/README.md

 ## Installation:
 - Download the zip file, uncompress it, then install and enable sxtools.py through the Blender add-on interface
+- Point the library folder in SX Tools prefs to the unzipped folder
 - SX Tools will appear in the top right corner of the 3D view
 - Open the Misc-tab in the top right corner of the 3D View, pull the tab in from side of the screen

 ## Getting Started:

+Now would be a good time to visit the new [Documentation Site](https://www.notion.so/SX-Tools-for-Blender-Documentation-9ad98e239f224624bf98246822a671a6)

 ![Step One](/images/sxtools-01.png)
 1) Point SX Tools to the folder where the zip was uncompressed.
 This also contains example palettes, PBR materials and gradient presets.